saloyiana/finalProject/cicd/README.md

 - pipeline: the pipeline and its pipelinerun.

 ## e2e-test:
-There is the task to build and push the test image and its task run.
+There is the task to build and push the test's image and its task run.

 #### some of them will have 4th dirs, the 4th for the db's tasks.